hpfousac/docker-elasticsearch/README.md

+# Fork Description

+## differences from original source

+ * the oficial image is now used

+## dependency on build/run-time environemnt

+ The **DOCKER_REGISTRY** environment variable has to be set.

+---

 # This project is no longer maintained

 As of November 7th, 2018, I've decided to end my commitment to maintaining this repo and related.